 Job Effective Dated Row Insert (JEDI Process)

 Purpose: Use this document as a reference for creating a new effective dated data row in Job Data for a group of employees, such as full-time faculty, in situations where employees must be placed in short work break status and returned back from it.
 Additionally, the JEDI process can be run to update compensation for employees such as classified enrolled in Salary Plan data setup.
-The JEDI update can be reversed if need to, due to incorrectly used parameter(s), through the use of the Reverse Job Effective Dated Row process.
+JEDI can also perform a mass change of employees from one salary administration plan into another one if required to do so by OFM.
+Lastly, the JEDI update can be reversed if needed to, due to incorrectly used parameter(s), through the use of the Reverse Job Effective Dated Row process.

 This QRG covers the following JEDI processes: